An “eat-all greens” variety!

 “I believe the eat-all style of growing greens and the eat-all varieties will be a game-changer for all gardeners, but especially for those with small gardens.
 In addition, the high nutrient content of the eat-all greens crops as well as the very high yield makes them an ideal choice for growing in community or public gardens or in “food deserts” where greens are especially needed and are unavailable.
 And because of the very low amounts of labor for harvesting big batches at once and the minimal labor in the kitchen, the eat-all greens are also ideal for freezing.
 And it turns out that most also make good dried greens for use either in soups and stews or as herbal teas.
 Many who have very tiny gardens or short growing seasons may now be able to produce a year-round supply of greens for their families when they have never before been able to even imagine doing so.”

-Plant Characteristics: An early, hardy, easy to grow veggie.
-Dwarf Essex is heat, drought and cold tolerant and can even withstand light frosts.
+Dwarf Essex is an early, hardy, easy to grow veggie that is also heat, drought and cold tolerant and can even withstand light frosts.
+See our description of Groninger Blue Kale for another “eat-all greens”.

 How to Plant: Super, duper easy.
 Try the “eat-all” method: Scatter seeds 2” to 4” apart.
 Cover lightly with soil and keep moist until germination.
 That’s about it!
 Harvest plants when they are 1-2 feet tall.
 Or if you would like to have just a few larger Dwarf Essex plants direct sow a few seeds in the garden early spring, leaving about 18” between plants.